 On The Beach

-Utalk watched as Alfred’s car drove out of sight.
-The smell of cooked food attracted her attention.
-She followed the scent to a nearby restaurant.
+Utalk watches as Alfred’s car drove out of sight.
+The smell of cooked food got her attention.
+She follows the scent to a nearby restaurant.
 After slowly eating at the restaurant she walked to the beach.
 She walked along the beach until dusk.
 Then she sat and watched the ocean.

 In the dark she thought about when the space ship she was in landed.
 She was going about her post landing duties when she got the order to exit the ship.
 Outside the space ship the weapons controller presented her a weapon.
 Erratics were never trusted with weapons.
 She stood there confused until the weapons controller ordered her to take it.
 Then he told her in which direction she should walk.
 He told her Susanna has sympathized with an indigenous and if she sees them she should kill them both.